Rajko Tomović: Personal life

 Tomović was active in the political life of Yugoslavia, mostly working as an advisor and consultant.
 Throughout his life, Tomović never compromised his cosmopolitan ideals.
 Tomović sought to balance his scientific and other activities, especially later in his life, studying arts and philosophy.
 The piano and his collection of CDs were close to hand and he greatly enjoyed classical music.
 The little pillow in front of the CD player and old gramophone, a large collection of CDs and LP records, and headphones that can eliminate daily noise, were all parts of his living room furniture.
 Reading the classics in mathematics and philosophy a source of much inspiration for Tomović.
 He was also involved actively in playing sports, especially rowing.
 He had the second-best result in rowing in his age group for several years, and he constantly wanted to improve his performance while rowing with professional youngsters on the Sava River around his famous Ada Ciganlija Island.
 Tennis was his hobby.
-His roots were in Dobromani village, Bosnia and Herzegovina, where he owned house.
+His permanent home was in Dobromani village, Bosnia and Herzegovina, where he owned a house.